eccles/hestia/backups/README.md

 The drive is mounted and unmounted on the /Backup mount point which must be created manually when setting this up.

-Thes notes are rudimentary - you must have previous expertise and take care..
+These notes are rudimentary - you must have previous expertise and take care..

 ## Prepare the external disk